How big is Grebel? What are the benefits of a small residence?

 Can I live at Grebel just for Fall?

-Associates are non-residents who enjoy all the same privileges as any resident student, including full participation in the college’s academic, spiritual, musical, athletic and social life.
+Associates are non-residents who enjoy many of the same privileges as any resident student, including full participation in the Grebel's academic, spiritual, musical, athletic and social life.
 On-campus associates are upper year students who live in the 32-person apartment building next to the residences, and off-campus associates live at home or in houses, most likely with friends they met at Grebel!

 As a first-year, associates might host you and your roommate at their place for a meal, they might organize homework help nights, or be on your intramural sports team.
 These are students who still love Grebel and want to continue making it an awesome place to live.